KehindeAkinbowale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Each new term in the Fibonacci sequence
+prints the first 98 Fibonacci numbers